kolenaIO/kolena/examples/dataset/retrieval_augmented_generation/README.md

 ## Quality Standards Guide

-Once the dataset and results have been uploaded to Kolena, visit [Kolena](https://app.kolena.com/redirect/) to test the rain forecast models.
+Once the dataset and results have been uploaded to Kolena, visit [Kolena](https://app.kolena.com/redirect/) to test the RAG systems.
 See our [QuickStart](https://docs.kolena.com/dataset/quickstart/) guide for details.

 Here are our [Quality Standards](https://docs.kolena.com/dataset/core-concepts/quality-standard/) recommendations for